IBM/ibm-cloud-functions-refarch-template/README.md

 ## Deploy through the IBM Cloud Functions console user interface

-Choose "[Start Creating](https://console.bluemix.net/openwhisk/create)" and select "Deploy template" then [This template] from the list.
+Choose "[Start Creating](https://console.bluemix.net/openwhisk/create)" and select `Deploy template` then [This template] from the list.
 A wizard will then take you through configuration and connection to event sources step-by-step.

 Behind the scenes, the UI uses `wskdeploy`, which you can also use directly from the CLI by following the steps in the next section.